* Joint statement on Paris agreement main aim of meeting

 * Premier Li to meet top EU officials in Brussels

-* Both sides to pledge to address steel crisis - draft (Adds China's Li in Berlin)
+* Both sides to pledge to address steel crisis - draft (Updates with interview with EU's climate chief)

-BRUSSELS, June 1 (Reuters) - China and the European Union will seek on Friday to save a global pact against climate change from which U.S. President Donald Trump appears to be set to withdraw.
+BRUSSELS, June 1 (Reuters) - China and the European Union will seek on Friday to save an international pact against climate change from which U.S. President Donald Trump appears to be set to withdraw.

 In a statement backed by all 28 EU states, the European Union and China will commit to full implementation of the Paris Climate Agreement, EU and Chinese officials said.

 The joint statement, the first between the China and the EU, commits to cutting back on fossil fuels, developing more green technology and helping raise $100 billion a year by 2020 to help poorer countries cut emissions.

 "The EU and China consider climate action and the clean energy transition an imperative more important than ever," the statement, by European Council President Donald Tusk, European Commission President Jean-Claude Juncker and Li, will say.

 "The increasing impacts of climate change require a decisive response," they will say.

 China asked that the annual the summit, normally held in mid-July, be brought forward to press home President Xi Jinping's defence of open trade at the World Economic Forum in Davos in January, in response to Trump's protectionist stance.